Going on holidays? Exercises for travelling.

 Keep an eye out for some quick videos on our social media to further demonstrate these stretches and exercises for travelling.

 Happy holidays everyone!
 We hope these tips keep you moving, growing and thriving!

 If you have any questions, please do not hesitate to contact one of our reception staff or Osteopaths at the clinic on (03) 9570 9061.

-All our Osteopaths at Valued Health Osteopathy are university trained allied health professionals who have completed a minimum of five years of university training in anatomy, physiology, pathology, general medical diagnosis and osteopathic techniques.
+All our Osteopaths at Valued Health Osteopathy are university trained allied health professionals who have completed a minimum of five years of university training in anatomy, physiology, pathology and osteopathic techniques.
 It is also a requirement that all our Osteopaths at Valued Health Osteopathy are registered with the Australian Health Practitioner Regulation Agency (AHPRA) and Osteopathy Australia (OA).